tylershuster/create-urbit-app/README.md

 After cloning this repository to your computer, run `npm run bootstrap` from within this directory.
 This will download the urbit binary and start with a [comet](https://urbit.org/docs/glossary/comet/).
 Comets are free identities with two shortcomings.
 One: they take a while (up to an hour) to boot for the first time and two: being free, they have lower implicit trust on the network.
 Other than these, a comet will allow you to use the Urbit network as usual.

 The comet will be running at the end of the `bootstrap` task.
 Stop it by pressing `ctrl+d`.
-(It may say the script failed, but if the comet booted, al is well.)
+(It may say the script failed, but if the comet booted, all is well.)

 To run it in the future, run `npm run start`.